nishantb06/EVA7-_Assignemnt-2.5/README.md

 1. **Both correct** - Number of instances where the model correctly predicted the MNIST digit as well as the sum
 2. **Image Correct** - Number of instances where the model correctly predicted the MNIST digit
 3. **Number Correct** - Number of instances where the model correctly predicted the sum of the two numberes
-4. **Output** - output of the model is a 29 dimensional vector. the first 10 neurons are used to predict the class of the MNIST image and the last 19 neurons are used to predict the sum of MNIST image and the random number.
-Log_Softmax has also been applied.

 ## Results
 ********